Emmotes/ic_spoilers/docs/season_4.md

 ![Season Icon](images/s4_icon.png)
 {% endcomment %}

-The expected start date for season 4 is 21 June 2023.
+Season 4 - `Legends of the Mithral Hall` - is expected to start on 21 June 2023.

 # Theme